+International Farming

-In our International Farming segment, we have made significant investments this year in orchard development and land improvements in Guatemala and Peru.
-Our expansion into Guatemala will diversify our sourcing mix on owned fruit.
+As vertical integration is a key part of our sourcing strategy, we have continued to make investments in orchard development and land improvements in Peru, Guatemala and Colombia.
 After planting, our avocado trees begin to produce avocados in approximately three years and reach full production in approximately five to seven years, depending on location.
+As of October 31, 2022, we had approximately 12,000 acres planted across these locations.